Information for Healthcare Professionals

 How to Report

 When submitting specimens for high priority patients to the Contra Costa Public Health Lab, a COVID-19 Confidential Morbidity Report (COVID-19 CMR, formerly PUI Form) must be submitted with the specimen.
-No other reporting form is required for these patients.
+Additionally, when submitting a specimen to the Contra Costa Public health lab you must also submit a Lab Requisition Form.
 See Provider Health Alert for details on specimen submission.

 For additional information on clinical management of COVID-19, see CDC guidance.